erickzhao/yet-another-helloworld/README.md

-# A Java/Maven/JUnit HelloWorld example
+# A Java HelloWorld example

-A „Hello World!” sample written in Java using Maven for the build, that showcases a few very simple tests.
+A „Hello World!” sample written in Java.

 This example demonstrates: